stakater-lab/docker-training/labs/05-compose/commands.md

 #### Step 2b

-Edit the compose file to add a spec for a user-defined bridge network.
-[File contents](step2b/docker-compose.yml)
+Edit the compose file to add a spec for a user-defined bridge network. [docker-compose.yml](step2b/docker-compose.yml)

 `vi docker-compose.yml`